Josh Thomas (footballer, born 2002)

-Joshua John Thomas (born 24 September 2002) is a Welsh professional footballer who plays as a forward for League of Ireland Premier Division club Drogheda United, on loan from club Swansea City.
-He is a Wales under-21 international.
+Joshua John Thomas (born 24 September 2002) is a Welsh professional footballer who plays as a forward for club Fleetwood Town.
+He is a former Wales under-21 international.

 A pacey forward capped by Wales up to under-21 level, Thomas turned professional at Swansea City in 2020.
-He joined Cardiff Metropolitan University (Cardiff Met) on loan in January 2021, though he suffered a serious injury later in the year.
-He was loaned to Port Vale for the first half of the 2023–24 season and to Bromley for the 2024–25 season.
+He joined Cardiff Met on loan in January 2021, though he suffered a serious injury later in the year.
+He was loaned to Port Vale for the first half of the 2023–24 season, to Bromley for the 2024–25 season.
+He joined Irish club Drogheda United for the 2025 season and returned to Ireland on loan with Derry City the following year.
+He signed with Fleetwood Town in June 2026.

 Early life

-Josh Thomas was born in Bridgend on 24 September 2002.
+Joshua John Thomas was born in Bridgend on 24 September 2002.
 He only started playing football at ten, having previously played rugby union.

 Club career

 Swansea City

 Thomas joined the youth system at Swansea City at the age of 12 and went on to sign a scholarship in 2019, having scored in the under-19's FAW Welsh Youth Cup final victory over The New Saints.
 He was nominated for the October 2019 Premier League 2 Player of the Month award.
 He signed professional terms with the club after scoring a hat-trick for the under-23 team in 2020.

-Cardiff Metropolitan University loan

-On 31 January 2021, he joined Cymru Premier club Cardiff Metropolitan University on loan for the rest of the 2020–21 season, alongside Matthew Blake.
+On 31 January 2021, he joined Cymru Premier club Cardiff Met on loan for the rest of the 2020–21 season, alongside Matthew Blake.
 However, he was then sidelined for 18 months due to injury, having suffered an ankle deltoid ligament injury in a car accident.
 He signed an 18-month contract extension in September 2022 after starting the season on a short-term deal.
 He managed to regain good form for the under-21 team during the 2022–23 campaign, scoring 23 goals.